ra972/Ahmed-Data-Analyst-Portfolio/README.md

 Objective
 The primary objective of this project is to analyze the total sales figures across different regions and sales representatives.
 This analysis aims to:

-Visualize the total sales by region and representative.
+-Visualize the total sales by region and representative.
-Identify top-performing representatives in each region.
+-Identify top-performing representatives in each region.
-Highlight regions or representatives with lower sales figures for potential performance improvement.
+-Highlight regions or representatives with lower sales figures for potential performance improvement.
-Provide a comprehensive view of sales distribution across the company.
+-Provide a comprehensive view of sales distribution across the company.

 Data
 The data used in this project includes:

-Item: The product being sold.
+-Item: The product being sold.
-Order Date: The date when the order was placed.
+-Order Date: The date when the order was placed.
-Region: The geographical area where the sales were made (Central, East, West).
+-Region: The geographical area where the sales were made (Central, East, West).
-Rep: The sales representative responsible for the sales.
+-Rep: The sales representative responsible for the sales.
-Total Sales: The total sales amount for each transaction.
+-Total Sales: The total sales amount for each transaction.
-Unit Price: The price per unit of the product sold.
+-Unit Price: The price per unit of the product sold.
-Units: The number of units sold.
+-Units: The number of units sold.

 Dashboard Features
-The Tableau dashboard consists of the following key features:
+-The Tableau dashboard consists of the following key features:

-Bar Chart Visualization: A bar chart representing total sales by sales representative, segmented by region.
+-Bar Chart Visualization: A bar chart representing total sales by sales representative, segmented by region.
 This visualization helps in identifying the top sales reps in each region.

-Color Coding: Different colors are used to represent different sales representatives for easy identification.
+-Color Coding: Different colors are used to represent different sales representatives for easy identification.

-Interactive Filters: The dashboard allows users to filter data by specific regions or representatives, making it easier to focus on particular segments.
+-Interactive Filters: The dashboard allows users to filter data by specific regions or representatives, making it easier to focus on particular segments.

-Insights
-From the analysis:
+Insights From the Analysis:

-The East region shows the highest sales performance, with Susan being the top sales representative.
+-The East region shows the highest sales performance, with Susan being the top sales representative.
-The Central region also shows strong performance, particularly by Matthew.
+-The Central region also shows strong performance, particularly by Matthew.
-Some regions have sales representatives with lower sales figures, indicating areas where performance improvement strategies may be needed.
+-Some regions have sales representatives with lower sales figures, indicating areas where performance improvement strategies may be needed.

 Conclusion
 This Tableau dashboard effectively visualizes the distribution of sales across regions and representatives, providing valuable insights for decision-makers.
 The interactive nature of the dashboard allows users to explore the data in various ways, leading to more informed business strategies.

 ## SQL PROJECT TITLE: Clean and Filter Movie the Data